mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 scaled diagnostics-on recovery planes remain RED.
 P3's registry at `43d7d4a` kills the candidate and completes the full-subject pass with zero survivors.

+The native JSON feasibility yardstick at `605a1ae` also adds no consumer or API edge.
+Accepted-M2 logical `jsonParser` is only 5.0050×/6.0826× native on scale-4/8 equal immutable success envelopes across seven processes.
+It is not a parser candidate or admission control.
+Independent call-tree replay reproduces 311,883 µs candidate-native matching plus required products against a 187,063 µs complete 10× budget, before candidate runtime or omitted semantics.
+All P1/P2/P3 families are retired.
+Root P4 reopen `d1df0f01…` binds the user's instruction to executably challenge this bound through isolated, genuinely new mechanisms; the scannerless, equal-product and 10× laws are unchanged.
+No product-source, clean, candidate, release or handoff edge may run from research receipts.

 P2-L at `5822ae2` adds no consumer or API edge.
 Its 51 equal products place success at 0.0718–1.3079×; callback-loop, ASCII-table and public